soniacweb/SEI-HW-rockpaperscissors/README.md

 After that I wanted to approach the options the player would have and the computer would randomly select.

 The first line within the playMatch function will select all the buttons for the options.
-The second and tihrd lines reflect the two hands- the player hand and computer hand, which by default, reflect 'rock'.
+The second and third lines reflect the two hands- the player hand and computer hand, which by default, reflect 'rock'.

 ```
 const playMatch = () => {